bsonnek/Azure-NetApp-Files-Workbook-and-Monitoring/ANF-MonitoringAndAlerting/readme.md

 ##  **Deploy** Custom Azure NetApp Files Monitoring and Alerting

-**The current limitations with Azure NetApp Files in the Azure Portal is the lack of Insights workbooks and Diagnostic Logging on the ANF resource.
-The solution provided in the deployment below, will create a custom log table in Log Analytics, and also an Azure Insights Workbook to visualize and monitor the health of all ANF resources in a subscription.
+**The limitations with Azure NetApp Files in the Azure Portal are the lack of Insights workbooks and Diagnostic Logging on the ANF resource.
+The solution provided in the deployment will create a custom log table in Log Analytics, and also an Azure Monitor Workbook to visualize and monitor the health of all ANF resources in a subscription.
 There are also alerts for low storage and no snapshots that can be triggered from the automation runbook**

 #### **Summary of Steps**
 TLDR - Brief Steps for Deployment:
  - Deploy this solution in the same Subscription as your Azure NetApp Files volumes.
  - Create a New Resource Group - Example "RG-PRD-ANF-CustomLogging
- - **Do Not Change the Log Analytics Workspace Name** - This will break the Workbook paramaters and query.
+ - **Do Not Change the Log Analytics Workspace Name** - This will break the Workbook parameters and query.
- - Once The Deployment Starts - Go add the Managed Identity to "Reader" permissions on the Subscription of the Resource Group.
+ - Once The Deployment Starts - Go add the Automation Account's Managed Identity to "Reader" permissions on the Subscription of the Resource Group.
 Follow Instructions.
  - The runbook should automatically run on a schedule every 3 hours and populate the Workbook.
 If not make sure to follow these steps exactly as written.
- - Deployment will take aproximatly 5 minutes to complete.
+ - Deployment will take approximately 5 minutes to complete.

 **Deploy ANF Monitoring and Alerting**:
 **ATTENTION - Create a New Azure Resource Group During the Deployment**